Support Us Button Widget

 The Othello Park location has been mapped out to cover ~12,000 sqft in the south end of the park, with the West Seattle Stadium location pegged to be slightly larger at ~16,000 sqft in a currently wooded area.

-In addition, Parks and Rec is looking to add a third space at Ravenna Park at a later date since the department will still need to secure funding for this project.
-Look for timeline announcements soon, though.
+In addition, Parks and Rec is looking to add a third space at Ravenna Park at a later date — current funds support its design, but the department still needs to secure funding for its actual development.

-The View Ridge Playfield, Powell Barnett Park, Discovery Park, and Lincoln Park had been nominated as potential construction sites during the Off-Leash Area Expansion Study, but were eventually nixed during community feedback.
+The View Ridge Playfield, Powell Barnett Park, Discovery Park, and Lincoln Park were nominated as potential construction sites during the Off-Leash Area Expansion Study, but were eventually nixed during community feedback.

-In the meantime, if you’re finding waiting for these new puppy playgrounds to be a little ruff — check out our guide to other dog-friendly spaces around the city.
+In the meantime, check out our guide to dog-friendly spaces around Seattle.

 More from SEAtoday